FOUND SUBJECTS at the Moonspeaker

 Like Gorey himself, among the illustrators whose work appealed to me at an early age were John Tenniel and in effect also the brothers Dalziel whose wood cutting style complimented his work so well.
 I haven't found any articles or books mentioning if Gorey had a fondness for Doré, whose work also has many points of resemblance to Tenniel's.
 The general theme of these and a number of other artists in the same visual genre, is the application of careful gradations and concentrations of lines to create tone and depth.
 Where they tended to differ most was their methods of stylization, with Doré being very much in a realist mode, Tenniel tending to run more to the absurd (he was primarily a political cartoonist after all), and then Gorey himself, with his mode of realistic unrealism.

 I trust the language and logic purists have long ago been driven away from the Moonspeaker if they ever came, but I won't leave this oxymoron unexplained.
 The world of Gorey's own books, beginning with The Unstrung Harp, is consistent and fascinating even as it is always benignly off-kilter and rather unnerving.
 "Something Awful" is a town the protagonist of The Unstrung Harp pauses by on a long drive, and it is an excellent example of Gorey's charm as a writer.
 He had an abiding love of the strange nooks and crannies of the english language, and seems to have collected words whose sound especially tickled his ear heedless of sense, and then found ways to bring them together in stories and numerous alphabet books.
-The result is a consistent, if still somewhat shadowy fictional world that nevertheless reflects much of the foibles and worries of the real world, always with some action or detail that shows the reader that this fictional world is unrealistic in unexpected ways.
+The result is a stable, if still somewhat shadowy fictional world that nevertheless reflects many of the foibles and worries of the real world, always with some action or detail that shows the reader that this fictional world is unrealistic in unexpected ways.
 Many of these twists are impossible to discuss without tramping heedlessly into spoiler territory, but the place name "Something Awful" is an excellent example.
 Realistically, nobody would name a place that, right? maybe?
 Then if you are also a person who due to travel and other circumstances has seen many small towns, companion names matching Something Awful's slight cockeyedness begin to come to mind, usually derived from a now unfamiliar surname, such as "Find Later" or "(S)nottingham."

 Gorey spent much of his career creating commercial art alongside his books, theatre projects, and his famous attendance at every ballet choreographed by George Ballanchine (The Gilded Bat is a story with a ballerina protagonist).
 Most of his commercial work consists of book cover designs, through which he matured his own drawing style and came to hand letter the text of his own books rather than have them typeset.
 No doubt most examples of Gorey's book jacket work has been collected out of the second hand book market already, though a selection of examples can be seen at the Edward Gorey House website, and also in Edward Gorey: His Book Cover Art and Design with text by Steven Heller, published by Pomegranate.

 According to his biography at the Gorey House website, his work is also considered "a precursor of the graphic novel movement" which I think must mean among artists and writers not necessarily focussed on participating in the established comic books market.
 Gorey is certainly an early respondent to the dearth of books for adults that combined illustrations and text to tell a story, where the former added further information and repaid being "read" in their own right.
-Eventually this led him to create several picture books for adults, including The West Wing, a moody meditation on actually, I'm not sure, which is just as Gorey intended I suspect.
+Eventually this led him to create several picture books for adults, including The West Wing, a moody meditation on – actually, I'm not sure what on, which is just as Gorey intended I suspect.
 (Top)